chumaky/datero-docs/docs/clouds/gcp/cloud_run.md

 ### Specify container image
 First step is to specify container image(s) to run.
 In our case, we want to run single Datero container.
-All-inclusive Datero image is available on [Docker Hub](https://hub.docker.com/r/chumaky/datero).
+All-inclusive Datero image is available on [Docker Hub :octicons-tab-external-16:](https://hub.docker.com/r/chumaky/datero){: target="_blank" rel="noopener noreferrer" }.

 To do that, we have to select _Deploy one revision from an existing container image_ option and specify `chumaky/datero` as a container image.

 <figure markdown>